-20 points - First Place in a NRA National Championship tournament.
+20 T7 .
+T91 37 .
+1 01 20 points - First Place e in a NRA National Cha impionship tournament.

-Match Regional 5-7 Teams First Place 5 points Second Place Third Place 0 Regional 8-10 Teams 10 points 5 points 0 Regional 11 + Teams 15 points 10 points 5 points National Championship 20 points 15 points 10 points
+Match Regional 5-7 Teams First Place 5 points Second Place Third Place () Regional 8-10 Teams 10 points 5 points 0 Regional 11 + Teams 15 points 10 points 5 points National Championship 20 points 15 points 10 points

-At least one "leg" must be earned as the result of the coach's successful performance during am NRA National Championship Tournament.
+At least one "leg" must be earned as the result of the coach's successful performance during an NRA National Championship Tournament.
 Because this program is designed to encourage and recognize master-level team coaches of all NRA High Power Rifle disciplines, points may be accumulated across disciplines, e.g., a team coach winning a team match in an F-Class Mid-Range tournament will combine the points awarded for that tournament win with points won as the result of a Second Place team finish in a Match Rifle Long Range Team Match at the NRA National Championships, etc..